Theo7Labs/stateful-lambda-app/README.md

 🚀 Project Overview: Solving the Serverless Memory Problem This project is a fully functional, stateful serverless application deployed on AWS.
 It serves as a proof-of-concept demonstrating how to solve the core challenge of serverless computing: maintaining data between user visits.

+The application functions as a Visit Counter that correctly retrieves a user's session from the database, increments the count, and saves the new state before responding.

+Video Walkthrough (Recommended for Recruiters): Watch the Full Debugging Story on YouTube https://youtu.be/v0oDWnETL78

+Final API URL Proof: [Paste Your Live API URL Here] (e.g., Refreshing this URL proves state is maintained.)

 ## 🛠️ Technology Stack
 | Component | Technology | Purpose |
 | :--- | :--- | :--- |